freemansoft/ESP8266-MicroPython/README.md

 Run Time
 1. Assumes `Pin.value()` returns correct pin state for `Pin.OUT` pins when docs say _The behaviour and return value of the method is undefined._
 1. Portal on first boot to enter network credentials not supported
+1. Web UI
+    1. Initialize slider in the web page with value the system thinks the slider is at when page is built
+    1. Sync the slider to the value shown in the page currently for the slider
+    1. Slider is the only AJAX call that doesn't refresh page so weird different behavior - probably should refresh to be accurate

 Development Time
 1. Must manually create config.py and populate with the values.